 - ACB members review each program according to its mission statement.

 - Reviews must include internal and external components.
 We believe self-evaluation is the best guarantee of program quality and improvement.
-For this reason, ACB study center reviews are conducted with full participation of the staff and students, but members of review panels are not associated with the programs they review.
+For this reason, ACB site evaluations are conducted with full participation of the staff and students, but members of review panels are not associated with the programs they review.

 - The review process must not impose an undue burden on staff nor impede the normal pattern of teaching and assessment.

-- Because evaluation provides opportunity for improvement, final evaluation reports should be useful for planning.
+- Because evaluation provides opportunity for improvement, final site evaluation reports should be useful for planning.

-All reviews are conducted in accordance with the strategic objectives of the CIEE Academic Consortium Board and the stated purpose of each program.
+All site evaluations are conducted in accordance with the strategic objectives of the CIEE ACB and the stated purpose of each program.
 Each review reports on the following terms of reference: